 Were you injured on the job in Miami, FL?
-An experienced Miami workplace accident lawyer at Shaked Law Firm can help you fight to recover fair workers’ compensation benefits for medical bills and lost wages.
+An experienced Miami workplace accident lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover fair workers’ compensation benefits for medical bills and lost wages.
 Call our law office in Miami at (305) 937-0191 to learn how we can help.

 Since 2007, we’ve been fighting for injured workers across South Florida.
 We’ve used our significant experience and resources to recover millions of dollars in compensation for our clients.

 You can trust us to step up and protect your legal rights.
 We’ll also determine whether you deserve additional compensation for your pain, suffering, and other damages.
 Just contact our personal injury law office in Miami, FL to schedule a free consultation today.

 How Shaked Law Personal Injury Lawyers Can Help After a Workplace Accident in Miami

 You may find yourself in unfamiliar territory if you recently suffered a workplace injury.
 Many people don’t know what to do or where to find help.
 Our Miami injury lawyers can help you navigate this overwhelming time.

 Collectively, we have more than 100 years of experience.
 That makes us one of the most experienced personal injury law firms in Florida.

-Hiring Shaked Law Firm means you’ll have a qualified legal team handling every aspect of your claim, including:
+Hiring Shaked Law Personal Injury Lawyers means you’ll have a qualified legal team handling every aspect of your claim, including:

 - Investigating to locate all responsible parties